Inheriting and continuing a business

 Sole proprietorship

-Private limited company (bv) and public limited company (nv)
+Private limited company (BV) and public limited company (NV)

+Was the deceased also a director of the company?
 You do not automatically become the director of the company.
 Succession is regulated in the articles of association of a company.
 Usually, the shareholders elect a new director during the general meeting of shareholders.
 As a shareholder, you may be able to vote on who can fill the position.

-General partnership (vof), limited partnership (cv), and professional partnership (maatschap)
+General partnership (VOF), limited partnership (CV), and professional partnership (maatschap)

-There are 4 types of clause:
+There are 4 types of clauses:

 A takeover clause (overnamebeding) is used if the deceased had assets that were used for the partnership.
 Under this agreement, the other partners or partners have the right to take over these assets for a fee.